 (Also published on Women's spiritual poetry blog) If I could step back in time to the day that my young husband was diagnosed with terminal brain cancer, what would I tell myself?
 What would I tell the ambitious, independent, achievement focused, busy young woman who was trying to balance starting a family with career and settling...
 Continue Reading →

 How my young children and I mark each birthday of my late husband Love, loss and gratitude intertwined

 Allowing chinks in the armor protecting my heart.
 Dating as a young widow.
 Also published in Elephant Journal - as "How to Love A Widow"

 Also published by - Option B.org.
-Just after I created this blog my boyfriend Darren said to me "This is a little out there - but you haven't introduced me to your late husband yet.
-I am reading about him on your blog, you mention him every now and then and there are photos in...
+Just after I created this blog my boyfriend at the time said to me "This is a little out there - but you haven't introduced me to your late husband yet.
+I am reading about him on your blog, you mention him every now and then and there are...
 Continue Reading →

 Small unsolicited acts of kindness are like tiny rainbows that provide light and love through the heavy fog of grief and challenging times.
 People often say "Let me know there if there is anything I can do".
 When people said it to me I would usually smile and say thank you but rarely take them up on...
 Continue Reading →

 The kids and I miss my late husband every day.
 We feel his absence.
 So many triggers.
 Yet I am grateful for all the memories and the moments.
 Even though it hurts.
 I'm grateful for the love.
 Grief is missing.
 And Missing is Love.
 "I believe in missing things.
 I enjoy the feeling of missing.
 It doesn't have to imply...
 Continue Reading →

 I feel a weight of responsibility to make sure that my children feel their father's presence in their lives and feel that they have a good sense of him even though they will have minimal memories of their own.
 We have photos, we have mementoes and a chest of drawers of his favourite things and I...
 Continue Reading →